-The demand for swimming pool and caravan park assets at Yass Vally Council will increase proportionally with the predicted population growth.
+The demand for building assets at Yass Valley Council will increase proportionally with the predicted population growth.

 Demand for new services will be managed through a combination of managing existing assets, upgrading existing assets, providing new assets and implementing demand management practices.
 Such practices include non-asset solutions, insuring against risks and managing failures.